AliOKeeffe/mindyoga/README.md

     - Mohamad Hassan - Yoga Silhouette
     - Dave Contreras - Yoga Silhouette

-google maps
-### Code
+### Technologies used

-Am I Responsive - Used to verify responsiveness of website on different devices.
+- [Am I Responsive](http://ami.responsivedesign.is/) - Used to verify responsiveness of website on different devices.
-Balsamiq - Used to generate Wireframe images.
+- [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.

-intuitive, simple, enjoyable to use positive user experience does it fit my needs positive emotional response product must be valuable user must want to return can a user understand and comfortably navigative through the site upon seeing it for the first time.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
+- [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
+- [GitHub](https://github.com/) - Used for version control and hosting.
+- [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
+- [TinyPNG](https://tinypng.com/) - Used to compress images to reduce filesize without a reduction in quality.
+- [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.